benesom/maerskslides/README.md

 3. Find TeX home directory with `kpsewhich --var-value TEXMFLOCAL`
 4. cd into TeX home directory and then cd into `tex/latex/local/` or alternatively directly use `cd ~ | cd $(kpsewhich --var-value TEXMFLOCAL)/tex/latex/local`
 5. Copy maerskslides/ into directory
-6. Run texhash to refresh TeX database
+6. Run `sudo texhash` to refresh TeX database
 7. The class can be then used with `\documentclass{maerskslides}`